sharmalab/Hummingbird/README.md

 # Hummingbird: A Toolkit for Distributed AWS Cloud Resource Management

-## Developer Guideline: Build the container
+## Developer Guidelines: Build the container

 Clone the source code
 ````